My Pal Jim

 Well, Biscuit Sue was cooking stew; smelt mighty good, I’m tellin’ you.

-‘Twas just the kind’a grub you’d want, to feed a man who’s belly’s gaunt.
+‘Twas just the kind’a grub you’d want,

 And Sue, she fed them slow until, she felt that they had had their fill.